orx/orx/README.md

                     NB: You can define it in your projects even when using regular release builds, but you won't be able to see orx's internal profiling markers!

-- `__orxSTATIC__`   : used to compile and link against the static versions of orx library.
+- `__orxDYNAMIC__`  : used to compile and link against the dynamic versions of orx library.
-                    NB: If you want to link against the static versions of orx library, you need to specify it to your compiler!
+                    NB: If you want to link against the dynamic versions of orx library, you need to specify it to your compiler!

 - `__orxEMBEDDED__` : used to compile the embedded versions of orx library.